-Powerlifting Australia (PA) is the probably the largest powerlifting federation is Australia hosting drug tested competitions.
+Powerlifting Australia (PA) is probably the largest powerlifting federation in Australia hosting drug tested competitions.
 Recognised by the Australian Sports Commission and the Australian Sports Anti-Doping Agency, PA is also the Australian affiliate of World Powerlifting and the Oceania Powerlifting Federation.

 If you’re wondering how they decide who you’ll be up against for a placing on the day, it all comes down to weight (and gender of course too).

 Powerlifting competitions have a series of weight classes for both men and women to work out where each lifter sits.
 They generally go up in 10kg increments, I am in the under 84kg women’s open class, this is for any female over 72kg and under 84kg.
 There are also juniors and masters events run by Powerlifting Australia for the younger and older competitors too!

 Like most sports, powerlifting involves a fair bit of gear, however, most of it is optional.
 It really depends on what works for you (and how much your budget can stretch).